borgmatic-collective/borgmatic/docs/how-to/upgrade.md

 Borg releases require additional steps that borgmatic can help with.

+<a id="borg-1.2-to-2.0"></a>

-### Borg 1.2 to 2.0
+### Borg 1 to 2

-<span class="minilink minilink-addedin">New in borgmatic version 1.9.0</span>
+<span class="minilink minilink-addedin">New in borgmatic version 2.1.7</span>
-Upgrading Borg from 1.2 to 2.0 requires manually upgrading your existing Borg 1 repositories before use with Borg or borgmatic.
+Upgrading Borg from 1 to 2 requires manually upgrading your existing Borg 1 repositories before use with Borg or borgmatic.
 Here's how you can accomplish that.

-Start by upgrading borgmatic as described above to at least version 1.7.0 and Borg to 2.0.
+Start by upgrading borgmatic as described above to at least version 2.1.7 and Borg to 2.0+.
 Then, rename your repository in borgmatic's configuration file to a new repository path.
 The repository upgrade process does not occur in-place; you'll create a new repository with a copy of your old repository's data.